 The general quality control procedures specified in the 2006 IPCC Guidelines were followed.
-In addition, the nitrogen fertilization quantities reported here were compared to the total number of areas fertilized annually obtained from statistics (Luke 2023a).
+In addition, the forest nitrogen fertilization quantities reported here were compared to the annual area of fertilized forests obtained from statistics (Luke 2024c) and the recommended amount of nitrogen application to forests (100 to 200 kg ha-1; Äijälä et al. 2019).
+The amount of N reported here falls almost exclusively within the range of estimated forest N application obtained by multiplying the annual fertilized area with the recommended amount of N per hectare.
+The forest N application obtained through this other method also follows a similar trend over the time series as the one reported here.
 It was confirmed that all of the data used in this section cover the whole land area of Finland.